marionettejs/backbone.marionette/docs/viewlifecycle.md

 ## `NextCollectionView` Lifecycle

-The `CollectionView` has its own lifecycle around the standard `View` event rendering lifecycle.
+The `NextCollectionView` has its own lifecycle around the standard `View` event rendering lifecycle.
 This section covers the events that get triggered and what they indicate.

 ### NextCollectionView Creation Lifecycle

-The `CollectionView` creation lifecycle can go down two paths depending on whether the collection is populated or empty.
+The `NextCollectionView` creation lifecycle can go down two paths depending on whether the collection is populated or empty.
 The below table shows the order of rendering events firing: